puffythedev/portfolio/README.md

 - **Next.js**: Built with the popular React framework for server-rendered React applications.
 - **Responsive Design**: Ensures an optimal viewing experience across a wide range of devices.
 - **Project Showcase**: A dedicated section to display completed projects with detailed information.
-- **Skill Set**: Highlights the backend development skills and technologies SkyOPG is proficient in.
+- **Skill Set**: Highlights the backend development skills and technologies Puffy is proficient in.
-- **Contact Information**: Easily reach out to SkyOPG through provided contact details.
+- **Contact Information**: Easily reach out to Puffy through provided contact details.

 ## Getting Started